-The phasing plan (see Figure 7) ensures the Masterplan area is developed in a logical, sequential manner; key infrastructure, open space and affordable housing are delivered in accordance with the development plan and development of no part of the Masterplan area is prejudiced.
+The phasing plan as at December 2014 (see Figure 7) ensures the Masterplan area is developed in a logical, sequential manner; key infrastructure, open space and affordable housing are delivered in accordance with the development plan and development of no part of the Masterplan area is prejudiced.
+The following section updates progress on the phasing as at August 2019.

-All phases will be required to include the following as standard:
+All phases will be required to include the following as standard:-

-- Surface water and foul drainage; - Designed in accordance with Designing Streets principles; - Open space in accordance with the Open Space Supplementary Guidance; - Retention and enhancement of existing boundary hedgerows (except for phase 1b); - Affordable housing in phases 1a, 2, 3, 4, 5 and 6.
+- Surface water and foul drainage: - Designed in accordance with Designing Streets principles; - Open space in accordance with the Open Space and New Development Supplementary Guidance; - Retention and enhancement of existing boundary hedgerows (except for phase 1b); - Affordable housing in phases 1a, 2, 3, 4, 5 and 6.